LinuxAtDuke/Intro-To-Linux/README.md

-    git clone    creates a local copy of an online git repository git add      adds a new or modified file to be tracked in the staging area git commit   sends tracked files in the staging area to the parent repository git status   shows untracked or modified files since the last commit git diff     shows the differences between your changes and the parent repository
+    git clone    creates a local copy of an online git repository git add      adds a new or modified file to be tracked in the staging area git commit   sends tracked files in the staging area to the parent repository git status   shows untracked files, and files you've changed since the last commit git diff     shows the differences between your working directory and the parent repository, or between two commits

 Example: